 Who can submit a proposal?
 Anyone from the public or private sectors can submit a proposal.
 Submissions do not require current or prior affiliation with the HESI organization.

 Proposals are solicited once per year typically from September – December.
 These proposals undergo detailed initial review by HESI’s multi-sector public/private Emerging Issues Committee (EIC).
-Two or more promising proposals are selected by the EIC for presentation at the HESI Annual Meeting usually held in June.
-These priority proposals are then submitted to the HESI membership for prioritization and voting.
+Two or more promising proposals are selected by the committee.
+These priority proposals are then submitted to HESI membership for prioritization and voting.
 The most promising proposals will form the basis of new scientific initiatives within HESI.

-The following criteria are used by the EIC to identify potential projects appropriate for HESI action:
+The following criteria are used to identify potential projects appropriate for HESI action:

-Submit one or more topics using the HESI Proposal Form.
+Submit one or more topics using the HESI proposal form.
 Use a separate form for each topic.
-The most promising proposals will form the basis of new scientific initiatives within HESI, and will receive supporting funds from HESI to initiate activities in the fall of 2017.
+The most promising proposals will form the basis of new scientific initiatives within HESI, and will receive supporting funds from HESI to initiate activities in 2024.